Prenuptial and Postnuptial Agreements

-Recognize the inherent value of protecting their property and estates.
+Recognize the inherent value of protecting your property and estate with prenuptial and postnuptial agreements in NY and CT.
 Whether through careful estate planning, protective insurance policies or other methods, safeguarding the income and property you have spent a lifetime obtaining is highly important.
 As such, when entering a marriage this level of diligence and protection should not be any different.
-The fact that approximately 50 percent of marriages end in a divorce is a very prudent reason for individuals to enter into prenuptial or postnuptial agreements.
+The fact that approximately 50 percent of marriages end in a divorce is a very prudent reason for individuals to enter into prenuptial or postnuptial agreements in NY or CT.
 This is particularly critical when one or both parties are moderate to high net worth earners or have substantial assets they have earned before or after the marriage and through family-funded trusts, wills and estates, as divorce actions may be time-consuming, complex and costly.

 Once a settlement agreement has been reviewed, approved and signed by the court, it is a contract that is subject to all enforcement options, including the potential for a party to the agreement to be held in contempt of court for violations of the final divorce order.
 Before being approved, the agreement will need to be found to be fair and equitable, as well as in accordance with all relevant legal requirements.
 Working with an experienced divorce attorney will ensure that this happens.